codsen/codsen/packages/html-entities-not-email-friendly/README.md

 ## API — `notEmailFriendlyMaxLength`

-Returnd a natural number `31` — the length of the longest entities in the list.
+Returns a natural number `31` — the length of the longest entities in the list.
 For example, `&CounterClockwiseContourIntegral;` has a length of `31`.

 We are not counting ampersand `&` and semicolon `;`.